Ballistic missile program of Iran: Key development sites and organizations

-Ministry of Defense and Armed Forces Logistics (MODAFL) - The unified organisation for Iran's defence industries, formed through the merging of the Defence Ministry and the IRGC Ministry in 1989.
-The MODAFL is the overarching organisation directing the AIO and giving it operational control over Iran's ballistic missile programme.
+Ministry of Defense and Armed Forces Logistics (MODAFL) - The unified organization for Iran's defense industries, formed through the merging of the Defense Ministry and the IRGC Ministry in 1989.
+The MODAFL is the overarching organization directing the AIO and giving it operational control over Iran's ballistic missile program.

 Parchin Military Complex (Missile) - A large research and development complex, allegedly involved in the production of chemical weapons, and in conducting experiments with laser enrichment technology and high explosive testing for nuclear weapons.
-Some experts suspect the complex is also utilised for the production of liquid-fueled ballistic missiles.
+Some experts suspect the complex is also utilized for the production of liquid-fueled ballistic missiles.

 Semnan Missile Complex - A ballistic missile production facility and test range, built with substantial Chinese assistance and located in the vicinity of the Iranian Space Center and associated launch facilities.
 The facility also produces artillery rockets, as well as the Shahab-1 missiles and possibly Zelzal rockets.

 Shahid Bakeri Industrial Group (SBIG) - Produces a range of solid-fueled rockets and ballistic missiles, including the Fateh-110, and according to Christoph Bluth, it produced long-range solid-fueled missiles with the assistance of Russian engineers.
 According to ISIS, in the mid 1990s the group assumed responsibility for the production of solid fuel in Iran.

-Shahid Hemmat Industrial Group (SHIG) - Through cooperation with Russia, China, North Korea and possibly Ukraine, the group is responsible for the Iranian ballistic missile programmes, including those of the Shahab-3 and Ghadr missiles.
+Shahid Hemmat Industrial Group (SHIG) - Through cooperation with Russia, China, North Korea and possibly Ukraine, the group is responsible for the Iranian ballistic missile programs, including those of the Shahab-3 and Ghadr missiles.
 The SHIG was damages during the June 2025 airstrikes, though its operational status is unknown.

 Shahroud Missile Test Site - An IRGC facility for the development, testing and launching of solid-fueled missiles and SLVs.
 Two military satellites, the Noor-1 and the Noor-2, were launched from the site, in 2020 and 2022 respectively, and additional SLVs and satellites were launched from the facility since then.
 The site was damaged during the June 2025 airstrikes.

 Shiraz Missile Plant - Reportedly, a research, development and production facility for the fuel and components of the Shahab-1/Scud-B missiles.
 The site was damaged during the June 2025 airstrikes, though its operational status is unknown.